What is it?

 Spiritual Accompaniment

 Accompaniment is a path of human and spiritual growth.
-It will make you grow humanly so that you can grow spiritually.
+It will help you grow humanly so that you can grow spiritually.